photoprism/photoprism/setup/pkg/linux/README.md

 ### `options.yml`

-Config defaults set in a `defaults.yml` file can be overridden by values in an [`options.yml`](https://docs.photoprism.app/getting-started/config-files/) file, command flags, and environment variables.
+Configuration values set in a `defaults.yml` file can be overridden by values in an [`options.yml`](https://docs.photoprism.app/getting-started/config-files/) file, command flags, and environment variables.
 The config path from which the `options.yml` file is loaded, if it exists, can be specified with the `PHOTOPRISM_CONFIG_PATH` variable or the `--config-path` command flag.

 For a list of supported options and their names, see <https://docs.photoprism.app/getting-started/config-files/>.

 ## Documentation

-For detailed information on specific features and related resources, see our [Knowledge Base](https://www.photoprism.app/kb), or check the [User Guide](https://docs.photoprism.app/user-guide/) for help [navigating the user interface](https://docs.photoprism.app/user-guide/navigate/), a [complete list of config options](https://docs.photoprism.app/getting-started/config-options/), and [additional installation methods](https://docs.photoprism.app/getting-started/):
+For detailed information on specific features and related resources, see our [Knowledge Base](https://www.photoprism.app/kb), or check the [User Guide](https://docs.photoprism.app/user-guide/) for help [navigating the user interface](https://docs.photoprism.app/user-guide/navigate/), a [complete list of config options](https://docs.photoprism.app/getting-started/config-options/), and [alternative installation methods](https://docs.photoprism.app/getting-started/):

 - [PhotoPrism® User Guide](https://docs.photoprism.app/user-guide/)
 - [PhotoPrism® Developer Guide](https://docs.photoprism.app/developer-guide/)